KhanPython/join-roblox-game/README.md

 # Join-Roblox-Game Extension for VSCode

-Speed up your live-experience testing with the **Join-Roblox-Game** extension for Visual Studio Code.
 This tool enables you to directly link your workspace with a Roblox game, offering a streamlined path to jump from code to gameplay within a single click.

 ## Quick Setup